Amazon Advertising Reports: How to Analyze & Utilize Them

 5. Budget Report

-The budget report shows the average time your campaigns were within budget, along with the estimated impressions, clicks, and sales that you may have missed due to the limited daily budget in a campaign.
+The budget report shows the average time your campaigns were within budget, along with the estimated impressions, clicks, and sales that you may have missed due to the limited daily ad budget in a campaign.

 Ideally, you would want your high-performing campaigns to always stay within budget.
 You can use this report to identify high-performing campaigns with an ‘Average Time in Budget’ percentage lower than 100%.